Underpaid but Overworked: The Reality of Filipino Teachers in 2026

 - long-term teacher retention

-- quality of preparation time
+- the quality of preparation time

 - personal health